How to reduce time theft and keep accurate employee time records

-It's not OK for staff to help themselves to cash from the till, or to abuse your expenses policy for their own gains.
+No manager would tolerate staff helping themselves to cash from the till or abusing the business' expenses policy for their own gains.

-Yet at many businesses, a different type of 'theft' occurs on a daily basis.
+Yet, at some businesses, a different type of "theft" occurs surprisingly often: time theft.

-And, while it might not seem all that big a deal on the surface, when it starts to add up, it can have a crippling effect on your business.
+Also known as timesheet fraud, time theft might not seem all that big a deal on the surface.
+But when it starts to add up, it can have a crippling effect on your business.

-Join us as we investigate the impact of this practice, and discuss the best ways to tackle it.
+Join us as we investigate the impact of this practice and discuss the best ways for managers and business owners to tackle it.

-If you've ever worked in a role that required you to fill out a timesheet, there's a good chance that you fudged the numbers to give yourself a few minutes' extra pay here and there.
+We don't want to demonise employees here.
+If you've ever worked in a role that required you to fill out a timesheet, there's every chance that you've rounded up a few numbers here and there.

-Staff might also take long breaks without recording them accurately on the timesheet, or even leave work completely for hours at a time, and turn up later just to clock out.
+Where time theft occurs, some staff might also take longer breaks without recording them accurately on the timesheet.
+In more severe cases, they'll even leave work completely for hours at a time, turning up later just to clock out — or ask someone to clock out on their behalf.

 How much is timesheet fraud costing my business?